sentry-kubernetes/charts/README.md

 ## Upgrading from 12.x.x version of this Chart to 13.0.0

-The service annotions have been moved from the `service` section to the respective service's service sub-section.
+The service annotations have been moved from the `service` section to the respective service's service sub-section.
 So what was:

 ```yaml
 service: